 Resources.
 Video of KNOCA’s learning call on the UK and French Climate Assemblies.
 A report by CAST reviews the design and deliberations of CAUK and members’ wider perceptions of climate change, comparing findings with the French Convention Citoyenne pour le Climat (CCC).
 The team leading the official evaluation have published an article on lessons from CAUK.
 A documentary on members of CAUK has been aired on BBC.
-We invite you to consult our Bibliography on Climate Assemblies for further resources.

 France Citizens’ Convention on the Climate (La Convention Citoyenne pour Le Climat)

 Purpose.
 To submit laws, regulations and referendums on climate action to the President and Parliament.